 - delayed skin reactivity to fungal antigens

-Bronchocentric granulomatosis often occurs, which is characterized by necrotizing granulomatous inflammation that destroys the walls of small bronchi and bronchioles.
+Bronchocentric granulomatosis often occur which is characterized by necrotizing granulomatous inflammation that destroys the walls of small bronchi and bronchioles.
 Macroscopically, the mucous plugs are orange / brown in color.

 Segmental and subsegmental bronchi are dilated and filled with mucous, admixed with eosinophils and occasional fungal hyphae 4,7.
 Charcot-Leyden crystals may be prominent 7.

 - peripheral eosinophilia

 Early in the disease chest x-rays will appear normal, or only demonstrate changes of asthma.
 Transient patchy areas of consolidation may be evident representing eosinophilic pneumonia.

 - fleeting pulmonary alveolar opacities: common

 - centrilobular nodules representing dilated and opacified bronchioles 4

 - central, upper lobe saccular bronchiectasis involving segmental and subsegmental bronchi is characteristic

 - mucoid impaction results in a bronchocoele, the finger in glove sign